-Sharing a recipe for Homemade Pumpkin Dog Treats.
-Additionally, this post discusses grains that you can use in your pumpkin dog biscuits and how to keep your homemade dog treats from molding.
+Sharing a recipe for making Homemade Pumpkin Dog Treats.
+Additionally, this post discusses grains that you can use in your pumpkin dog biscuits and to dehydrate your treats to keep your homemade dog treats from molding.

-During our recent, forced ‘staycation’ I found myself motivated to try to use what we had at home as opposed to having to go to the store when we needed something.
+During our recent forced ‘staycation,’ I found myself motivated to try to use what we had at home as opposed to having to go to the store when we needed something.
 I’ve been experimenting with dehydrated dog treats for some time, and these Homemade Pumpkin Dog Treats came about as a result of trying to make do with what was in my kitchen!
 Our Flora dog loves dehydrated sweet potato treats almost as much as raw meat, so I’m always looking for new dried treats for my sweet girl!

 Not only did I not have to go to the store and get store-bought goodies or order dog treats for my sweet, sugar-faced Flora, but I was also able to use up some of the assorted flours that I had in my fridge.

 As it turns out, you can substitute a great many different flours when making dog biscuits.

-I’m not going to get into a discussion of whether your dog should be grain-free or not, that’s a discussion for you and your vet.
-If you want to research grains in dog food, you might find this article from Tufts Veterinary School, as well as this one from a Vet in Chicago of interest.
-But I’m comfortable feeding Flora treats made with grains as they are a very minor part of her diet and she has no allergies to any grains.
+I’m not going to get into a discussion of whether your dog should be grain-free or not; that’s a discussion for you and your vet.
+If you want to research grains in dog food, you might find this article from Tufts Veterinary School and this one from a Vet in Chicago of interest.
+But I’m comfortable feeding Flora treats made with grains as they are a very minor part of her diet, and she has no allergies to any grains.

 Substituting different flours will change the texture of your dog treats, but thus far, Flora hasn’t indicated that she can really tell the difference!

-Here’s a list of the some of the flours that are suitable for dogs, in moderation of course.
+Here’s a list of some of the flours that are suitable for dogs, in moderation, of course.

 As you substitute flours, you may come across some, like coconut flour, that seem to be moisture sponges.
 If that’s the case, merely add a little water to get back to a consistency that allows you to roll and cut your dough.